konskyrt/Personal_portfolio_site/about.md

 for use with concepts such as:

-Machine Learning Algorithms, Data Analytics, Statistical Data Analysis, Natural Language Processing, Data Visualization, Database Systems & Information Modelling • Software Engineering • Web Application Development, <em>and more!</em>
+Data Analytics, Machine Learning Algorithms, Statistical Data Analysis, Data Visualization, Database Systems & Information Modelling <em>and more!</em>

 Thankfully, I'm not a cat.